-The HFO10 machine was introduced in 2017 as the next evolution of the Tube-Ice machine.
-It was developed to provide end users with a long-term synthetic refrigerant solution driven by a robust semi-hermetic screw compressor.
+The first HFO machine was introduced in 2017 as the next evolution of the Tube-Ice machine.
+It was developed to provide end users with a long-term synthetic refrigerant solution.

 Hydrofluorocarbon (HFC) refrigerants are experiencing a phase-out in a variety of markets across the globe because of their high Global Warming Potential (GWP).
 This forces Original Equipment Manufacturers (OEMs) to build forward-thinking business strategies when selecting a replacement refrigerant for use in their equipment.